burke-software/schooldriver/docs/specs/gradebook.md

 # Demonstrations

-Demostrations allow students to retake an assigment for a better score.
+Demonstrations allow students to retake an assigment for a better score.
 It's often used in benchmark driven grading systems.
-All but the best demostration is discarded in calculations.
+All but the best demonstration is discarded in calculations.
-Demostrations can only be enabled by checking Allow Multiple Demostrations from an Assignment Category.
+Demonstrations can only be enabled by checking Allow Multiple Demostrations from an Assignment Category.
+A grade calculation might average assignment grades that have demonstrations and some that don't.
+This is done by taking only the max mark for any assignment.
+Technically speaking the demonstration table only is used for storing meta data about a demonstration that might be seen in a gradebook UI.
+It is not used in any calculations.

-**Example**
+**Example** [Unit test] GradeCalculationTest.test_demonstration

 Let Assignment Category1 allow multiple demostrations Let an assignment be worth 4 points.
 Set this assignment's category to Category1 A student earns 1 point on demostration1.
 The student's grade is now 25.00